accessibilitywars/zaw2/content/builds/power-deadeye.md

 1. For the quickness variant, you need to use steal time.
 Due to {{ trait(id="1167") }}, each steal provides two charges of {{ skill(id="42863") }}.
 2. There is an aftercast for the skill but it should not take much time to blast both charges.
 3. {{ skill(id="41372") }} as a cantrip provides 1 charge of {{ skill(id="42863") }} and resets {{ skill(id="43390") }}.
 Use {{ skill(id="43390") }} which you can use immediately for two more charges of {{ skill(id="42863") }}.
+4. When you have hit the quickness cap, you may wish to spread the use of Steal Time to increase {{ trait(id="1704") }} uptime.

 #### Dagger Rotation (Practiced Tolerance)
 1. For the dagger rotation, which is mostly autos, use {{ skill(id="16432") }} for stealth and queue {{ skill(id="13005") }} to deal heavy damage.
 2. Ensure that you are not 'revealed' when you do the next stealth and backstab cycle.
+3. Slot {{ skill(id="13097") }} when you are comfortable to build malice, and use your stolen skills to enter stealth when at full malice.

 #### Crowd Control rotation
 1. You have decent CC by just spamming {{ skill(id="13012") }} (Pistol 4).